 Where We Ate

-The food scene in Lake Havasu City surprised us.
+When looking at Things to Do in Lake Havasu With Kids, we were really surprised by the food scene in Lake Havasu City.
 There are so many good restaurants!
-You can definitely find favorite fast food places, or even the familiar Black Bear Diner.
+You can definitely find favorite fast food places or even the familiar Black Bear Diner.
 But we definitely recommend trying a handful of local food stops, including coffee and ice cream.